 Every year the University of Arizona publishes the Annual Security and Fire Safety Report (ASR).
 In addition to fulfilling our federal reporting requirement, the ASR contributes to maintaining the rights and safety of everyone who comes to our campus.
-Last year, shortly after we released our 2022 report, the tragic loss of Dr. Thomas Meixner brought matters related to campus security to the forefront of our community.
+Last year, shortly after we released our 2022 report, the tragic shooting of Dr. Thomas Meixner brought matters related to campus security to the forefront of our community.

-Since then, we have made enhancements to campus safety.
+Since then, we have made a number of updates on several initiatives to enhance campus safety.
 In addition to the physical updates such as locks on classroom doors and CatCard access to buildings throughout the main campus, we emphasize the equally important aspect of increasing public awareness of the resources available to our community.
 This includes knowing and observing the safety policies on campus, doing our part to promote the public health and wellbeing of our community.